Three questions we’re often asked here at uCheck are:

 Allegations, arrests and pending cases will not be shown on Basic or Standard DBS certificates.

 However, if the police feel that they are relevant to the position or role, these may appear on an Enhanced DBS certificate.
 The guidelines that police must use when deciding whether to disclose information can be found here.

-Update to the DBS filtering guidance in 2020
+What shows up on a DBS Check?: update to the DBS filtering guidance in 2020

 The filtering guidance was updated on 28 November 2020 as follows:

 - Warnings, reprimands and youth cautions will no longer be automatically disclosed on either a Standard or Enhanced DBS certificate

 - The multiple conviction rule has been removed.
 This means that if an individual has more than one conviction, regardless of offence type or time passed, each conviction will be considered against the remaining filtering rules individually.
 Previously, if you had more than one conviction, they would all be automatically disclosed

 The new rules apply to Standard and Enhanced DBS certificates processed on or after 28 November 2020.

 Employers may want to consider adjusting their recruitment procedures to reflect the changes in filtering rules for Standard and Enhanced DBS Checks.

 Job application forms relating to positions that are eligible for a Standard or Enhanced DBS Check will need to reflect the new rules so that: